25 Biggest College Football Rivalries – 2026

 Biggest College Football Rivalries

-And speaking of familiarity breeding contempt, it鈥檚 also worth mentioning that Michigan and Ohio State share a border.
+And speaking of familiarity breeding contempt, it’s also worth mentioning that Michigan and Ohio State share a border.
 In fact, the two states went to war over their shared border in 1835.
-The border dispute, known formally as the , Michigan-Ohio War, or Ohio-Michigan War (depending on where you ask, I guess) didn鈥檛 result in any casualties.
+The border dispute, known formally as the Toledo War, Michigan-Ohio War, or Ohio-Michigan War (depending on where you ask, I guess) didn’t result in any casualties.
 But it is conceivable that when the two teams met for the first time in 1897, there might still have been Ohioans or Michiganders alive who remembered the conflict.
 So there you have it: the roots of the rivalry can be traced back to a real-deal armed conflict.
 No wonder Michigan-Ohio State is at the top of the list of the biggest college football rivalries.

 2) Alabama-Auburn

-On to slightly more relevant considerations鈥擜labama and Auburn held their first showdown in Birmingham in February 1893.
+On to slightly more relevant considerations.
+Alabama and Auburn held their first showdown in Birmingham in February 1893.
 Because Birmingham in the early 20th century was a major industrial city and leading producer of iron, coal, and steel, the annual meeting between Alabama and Auburn became known as the Iron Bowl.

 Yes, Army-Navy has landed on the list of the biggest college football rivalries.
-To some, counting the rivalry amongst the biggest college football rivalries is obvious; to others, it鈥檚 a bit of a head-scratcher.
+To some, counting the rivalry amongst the biggest college football rivalries is obvious; to others, it’s a bit of a head-scratcher.
 Let me explain.

 The Oklahoma-Texas rivalry dates back to 1900, before the Texans were the Longhorns and before Oklahoma was a state.
-Oklahoma and Texas are neighbors, and the annual meeting between the two teams is also referred to as the Red River Shootout鈥攖he Red River forms part of the border between the two states.
+Oklahoma and Texas are neighbors, and the annual meeting between the two teams is also referred to as the Red River Rivalry; the Red River forms part of the border between the two states.

-Texas leads the series with a 62-50-5 record versus Oklahoma.
+Texas leads the series with a 65-51-5 record against Oklahoma after the Longhorns’ 23-6 win in October 2025.

 Unlike the purely ceremonial Army-Navy rivalry, when USC and Notre Dame meet, there is typically something at stake.
 Often, the playoff hopes of one or both of the teams rests on the outcome.
 Plus, USC and Notre Dame are two of the most storied, decorated programs in college sports history.

-9)听Ole Miss-Mississippi State
+9) Ole Miss-Mississippi State

-Another intrastate rivalry is the Egg Bowl or Battle of the Golden Egg, the name given to the annual matchup between Ole Miss and Mississippi State (since 1927 the winning team has been awarded the Golden Egg trophy).
+Another intrastate rivalry is the Egg Bowl, or Battle of the Golden Egg, the name given to the annual matchup between Ole Miss and Mississippi State (since 1927 the winning team has been awarded the Golden Egg trophy).
 The Ole Miss-Mississippi State rivalry may be one of the most heated on the entire list.
 Even when enduring an otherwise poor season, for many the success of the season depends entirely on the result of the Egg Bowl.
 In 2018, five players were ejected after a mid-game, benches-clearing brawl.
 The following year, the contest was decided based on an unsportsmanlike conduct penalty.

 Although this Florida rivalry had more national relevance in the 1990s and early 2000s, it still qualifies as one of the biggest college football rivalries.
 The Gators and Seminoles first met in 1958, and have played every year since then except 2020, when COVID prevented the meeting.

-Florida dominated the series until the mid-1970s, when Bobby Bowden became the Seminoles head coach and began to turn FSU鈥檚 athletics department around.
+Florida dominated the series until the mid-1970s, when Bobby Bowden became the Seminoles head coach and began to turn FSU’s athletics department around.
 The rivalry was at its most heated in the 1990s, when both teams were ranked in the top 10 for every meeting between 1990 and 2001.

-Florida leads the overall series with a record of 37-28-2, though Florida State bested Florida in 2022 and 2023.
+Florida leads the overall series with a record of 39-28-2.
+Florida State bested Florida in 2022 and 2023, but the Gators answered with back-to-back wins in 2024 and 2025, including a 40-21 rout of FSU in Gainesville to close out the 2025 regular season.

 11) Harvard-Yale

-Honorable mentions
+Honorable Mentions

 13) Oklahoma-Oklahoma State